nearform-actions/optic-release-automation-action/README.md

 When your project needs a build step, you can provide it to this action!
 The `build-command` option accepts a string that will be executed as a shell command (you can use `yarn` or your preferred build tool).

+It is important to be aware that you are responsible for:

+1. The context where the command is executed. <br /> The command will be executed using the current [GitHub runner](https://github.com/actions/runner#github-actions-runner) configuration (e.g. the one set on `runs-on`).
+You can customize it by executing additional steps before the `nearform/optic-release-automation-action` step execution as shown in the next example.
+2. The command to build the project, starting from the installation to the cleanup if needed.<br /> You can set any automations like [git hooks](https://git-scm.com/book/it/v2/Customizing-Git-Git-Hooks) or [`pre/post` scripts](https://docs.npmjs.com/cli/v8/using-npm/scripts#pre--post-scripts) to execute within the `build-command` step.

 The build's output will be committed to the `release/${new semver version}` branch, unless the project's `.gitignore` blocks it.
-In that case, the build's output will be packed into the Npm package and released.
+In that case, the build's output will be packed into the Npm package during the release process.

-The command will be executed using the current [GitHub runner](https://github.com/actions/runner#github-actions-runner) configuration (e.g. the one set on `runs-on`).
-You can customize it by executing additional steps before the `nearform/optic-release-automation-action` step execution:
+Here an example using `npm` to build the project:

 ```yml
 # ...